MrEnigmamgine/Videogame-Capstone_fork/README.md

 ## Testing the Model

 - Model Testing Results
-  - All the models beat baseline on train and validate, butRandom Forest preformed the best.
-We ran it on the test data set and beat baseline with an accuracy of 0.388625.
+  - All the models beat baseline on train and validate with feature selection and without.
+The models did slightly better with all of the features created in our dataset, instead of limiting them with Chi-Squared.
+Random Forest preformed the best on validate both with the feature selection and without.
+We ran it on the test data set and beat baseline with an accuracy of 0.388625
 ***

 ## <a name="conclusion"></a>Conclusion: